Springe09/Project-3/README.md

 # Recommendation Engine (New Technology)
 What are Recommendation Engines?

 We have all seen recommendation engines at work; shop on Amazon, watch movies on Netflix, surf the web much?
-Recommendation Engines are software that take the data that you input into website and return a recommendation based on your interests.
-The concept is easy; it is vendor upselling in an effort to get you too spend more before you leave there website.
+Recommendation Engines are software that take the data that you input into websites and return a recommendation based on your interests.
+The concept is easy; it is vendor upselling in an effort to get you too spend more time or money within their ecosystem before you leave their website.

 For example, if you are building an adventure character in the world of [Cryptoblades](Cryptoblades.io) and you need a magical sword.
-You input that you need to borrow a +3 broadsword.
-Our recommendation engine sees that and also recommends from our inventory of NFT goods, a magical bow and arrow, some mystical battle armor and maybe a enchanted helmet to finish outfitting your character.
-As these items are "borrowed" by the player, they now have a character more advanced than when they first started with building their NFT character, and are now better able to handle the upcoming quest to kill the infamous red dragon.
+You could input that you need to borrow a +3 broadsword into one of our databases.
+Our recommendation engine sees that and also recommends from our inventory of NFT goods a magical bow and arrow, some mystical battle armor and maybe even a enchanted helmet to finish outfitting your character.
+As these items are "borrowed" by the player to further outfit his or her NFT, they now have a character more advanced than when they first started, and are now better able to handle the upcoming quest to kill the infamous red dragon.
 Their rewards are higher and using our 70/30 split, the business revenue is higher.

 We have added a recommendation engine to interpret consumer imports and derive a recommendation export.
 The KNN Algorithm (K-Nearest Neighbor) is used for classification and looks to assigns new data based on how close or similar the data is to the points in the training data.

 This recommendation engine example was found during research and is modeled using a CSV file from [Steam](store.steampowered.com) that uses their customer base to and based on their inputs to present similar games that the customer may want to play.
+A second recommendatoin engine was developed using a Pokeman database.

 # Token/NFT Airdrop(s) (New Technology)
-Why is token and NFT airdropping important?
+Why are Airdrops important?

 All business need to develop a cohor of customers that will keep coming back over and over.
-Airdropping is one unique way of helping to develop brand loyalty.(Latoya to build out)
+Airdropping is one unique way of helping to develop brand loyalty.(Latoya to build out/expound on)

 With that in mind, we have developed a Airdrop......
 (Latoya to build out)